How we plan to make an easy $1,500 this year in cashback rewards through simple credit card hacking.

 Minimalism has had such a positive influence in my life, so I figured why not adopt a more minimalist approach to my credit card hacking as well.
 Could I still reap the benefits of credit card hacking without putting in all of the time and effort?
 The answer is yes.
-Credit card hacking can be easy.
+Credit card hacking for cashback can be easy.

 I have been a pretty steady credit card rewards hacker for past four or five years.
 Actually, it coincided with our move away from a budget and toward more mindful spending and consumerism.
 When we switched from the all-cash system, I started looking for credit cards that offered bonuses and had a strong rewards program.

 We have been fortunate to use our credit card points and miles to travel to Cancun, San Diego, and to visit my parents in Florida a few times.

 For each of these trips we paid very little, if anything, for flights and hotels.